 The head office of the Manager is located 40 Temperance Street, 16th Floor, Toronto, Ontario M5H 0B4.
-The phone number for the Manager is 1-877-464-5678, the e-mail address is tangerineinvestmentfunds@tangerine.ca and the website address is tangerine.ca/investments.
+The phone number for these Funds is 1-877-464-5678, the e-mail address is tangerine investment funds@tangerine.ca and the website is tangerine.ca/investments.